IN VITRO FERTILIZATION (IVF)

-RMA at Jefferson offers a variety of treatment packages and financing options for in vitro fertilization (IVF).
+RMA of Philadelphia offers a variety of treatment packages and financing options for in vitro fertilization (IVF).
 Our multi-cycle packages offer patients affordable options that best suit their personal needs when building their family.
 Our financial coordinators provide patients with information on all of these options and assist them in determining the best approach as they move forward in this process.

 To learn all about our IVF success rates, please view our SART data.

 There are several steps required for IVF:

 During an IVF cycle, a woman begins taking ovulation induction medications to stimulate the ovaries to produce multiple follicles, each of which may contain an egg.
 There are several different medications that can be used for ovulation induction for IVF.
 The medication that is prescribed by the doctor is determined by a number of factors, including their medical history, age, ovarian reserve testing, and previous experience with fertility medication.

 During this process it is essential that close monitoring be performed using ultrasound and blood tests.
 Most cycles will require approximately 7 monitoring visits.